MUIprodigy/Instasynch-Addons/README.md

 Export Playlist Command
 -----------------------
-<b>Deprecated use $exportPlaylist with postvenge instead</b>

-To export all the videos in the playlist use the command <code>'exportPlaylist</code>.
+To export all the videos in the playlist to the clipboard use the command <code>'exportPlaylist</code>.
-A popup with all the links will open.
-Just copy them and close it.
+On standard only the urls will be copied.
+To get more data use the parameters <code>title duration addedby thumbnail all</code>.
+To get the data in XML format use the parameter <code>xml</code>.

+Click <a href="Playlist Additions/ExportPlaylistCommand/exportplaylistexample.gif" >here</a> for the example.

 Settings
 --------